Pichhore, Shivpuri

 Pichhore is a town and a nagar panchayat in Shivpuri district in the Indian state of Madhya Pradesh.
-It's also a tehsil headquarter and Development block. it's loceted in Bundelkhand region of Madhya Pradesh.
+It's also a tehsil headquarter and Development block. it's located in Bundelkhand region of Madhya Pradesh.

 Demographics

 As of 2011 India census, Pichhore had a population of 18,127.
 Males constitute 53% of the population and females 47%.
 Pichhore has an average literacy rate of 64%, higher than the national average of 59.5%: male literacy is 70%, and female literacy is 58%.
 In Pichhore, 14% of the population is under 6 years of age.

 Geography

 Coordinates of this town are 25°10'25"N 78°11'18"E.

 Dhala crater (N25°17'59.7" and E78°8'3.1") is situated in Shivpuri district, Madhya Pradesh State, India.
 Currently, the diameter of the structure is estimated at 11 km based on field observations.

 Government

 Pichhore (constituency number 26) is one of the 5 Vidhan Sabha constituencies located in Shivpuri district.
 This constituency covers Pichhore nagar panchayat and part of Pichhore tehsil of the district.
 Pichhore is part of Guna Lok Sabha constituency.